Initialize your backend infrastructurenself init

 # Stop all services

-nself down
+nself stop

 # Restart a specific service